Characterization and recognition of proper tagged probe interval graphs: Preliminaries

 \subsubsection{Proper Interval Graphs}

-For proper interval graphs we have a number of equivalent characterizations.
-Recall that a proper interval graph $G$ is an interval graph in which there is an interval representation of $G$ such that no interval contains another properly and such an interval representation is called a {\em proper interval representation} of $G$.
+Recall that a proper interval graph $G$ is an interval graph in which there is an interval representation of $G$ such that no interval contains another properly.
 It is important to note that a proper interval graph $G$ may have an interval representation which is not proper.
 Linear-time recognition algorithms for proper interval graphs are obtained in \cite{DHH,FMM,HH,HSS}.
 A {\em unit interval graph} is an interval graph in which there is an interval representation of $G$ such that all intervals have the same length.
 Interestingly, these two concepts are equivalent.
 Another equivalence is that an interval graph is a proper interval graph if and only if it does not conatin $K_{1,3}$ as an induced subgraph.
-Apart from these, there are several other characterizations of proper interval graphs (see Table~\ref{t:proper}).
+The class of proper interval graphs is an extremely rich class of graphs and there are several other characterizations of it (see Table~\ref{t:proper}).
 Among them we repeatedly use the following equivalent conditions in the rest of the paper:

 \begin{thm} Let $G=(V,E)$ be an interval graph. then the following are equivalent: \begin{enumerate} \item $G$ is a proper interval graph. \item There is an ordering of $V$ such that for all $v\in V$, elements of $N[v]$ are consecutive (the closed neighborhood condition). \item There is an ordering of $V$ such that the augmented adjacency matrix $A(G)$ of $G$ satisfies the consecutive $1$'s property. \item There is an ordering $\set{v_1,v_2,\ldots,v_n}$ of $V$ such that $G$ has a proper interval representation $\Set{I_{v_i}=[a_i,b_i]}{i=1,2,\ldots,n}$ where $a_i\neq b_j$ for all $i,j\in\set{1,2,\ldots,n}$, $a_1<a_2<\cdots <a_n$ and $b_1< b_2<\cdots <b_n$. \end{enumerate} \end{thm}